 Family (Individual Across the Lifespan) Nurse Practitioner Certificate (Summer start only)

 After being accepted for admission to the Post Master’s Certificate Family (Individual Across the Lifespan) Nurse Practitioner Program, each student is assigned a faculty mentor who will assist the student in completion of a Program Plan.
 To complete this program, students must complete 21 credits of Family (Individual Across the Lifespan) Nurse Practitioner course work in addition to core and MSN clinical requirements.
 Students have up to five years to complete the program.

 Although this program is offered online, students are required to come to campus in the second and third year.
-The required campus visits are in November.
+The required campus visits are in the fall.